CraftySalamander/RTS_Overlay/Readme.md

 To run the application, select Age of Empires II (web version) or launch *aoe2_overlay.exe* (download [here](#main-instructions-and-download), or run from [Python source](#python-configuration)).

-You can download build orders from [buildorderguide.com](https://buildorderguide.com) by clicking on *Copy to clipboard for RTS Overlay* on any build order.

 ## Age of Empires IV (AoE4)

 To run the application, select Age of Empires IV (web version) or launch *aoe4_overlay.exe* (download [here](#main-instructions-and-download), or run from [Python source](#python-configuration)).

-You can download compatible build orders from [aoe4guides.com](https://aoe4guides.com) by clicking on `Overlay Tool` on any build order, or from [age4builder.com](https://age4builder.com) by clicking on the salamander icon on any build order.

 ## Age of Mythology (AoM)